PurpleMagick/se_userscript-websocket-defibrilator/README.md

 #### Possible values

 Any number.
 Default is `10`.
 Negative number or `0` effectively mean "do not wait between pings" but pings will still be not be sent faster than every 1 second.

+This is not and not meant to be pinpoint exact.
+The ping will wait *at least* that many seconds.
+But it might be more in tabs that are currently not in focus.